 Keep the project budget reasonable using Ikea Cabinets

 If you are a regular follower, you know that I am a strong advocate for using the Ikea cabinet system.
+More on that in this post!
 They are affordable, accessible, and can be customized to create so many beautiful designs.
-I love the flexibility to change and adjust the internal fitting as the needs for your cabinets evolve.
+The great thing about these Ikea pieces are the flexibility to change and adjust the internal fittings, like shelves or pullout drawers, as the needs for your cabinets evolve.
 For this project, it was an easy decision to use the product that I love designing for clients and have used in my kitchen and mudroom.
 I debated using an alternative door company like Semihandmade which I used in our kitchen, and I absolutely love.
 However, this space is in the basement and budget was a priority, so I decided to stick with the Ikea Axstad in Blue.
-With the cost saving for sticking to Ikea only product, I was able to really focus on using the cabinets as the base and upgrading the overall look with the Modern Metal screens and door and drawer hardware.
+With the cost savings from sticking to Ikea only product, I was able to really focus on using the cabinets as the base and upgrading the overall look with the Modern Metal screens and door and drawer hardware.
+The Ikea Axstad fronts come in a range of colors and have a timeless beveled shaker look..

 Trim and Details

 To trim out the header we cut down mdf trim boards.
-I also opted to wrap the existing room’s baseboard under the cabinets rather than use the Ikea toe-kick.
+I also opted to wrap the existing room’s baseboard under the cabinets rather than use the Ikea toe-kick that snaps on to their adjustable legs.
 If you do this, be sure to set your cabinets at the correct height to accommodate your baseboards!
 For the top “trim” and “baseboards” I painted them in Sherwin Williams “Ink Well”.
-This is not an exact match, but works well with our lighting and this was the color I used for the adjacent walls and trim.
+This is not an exact match, but works well with our lighting.
+I also used this color I used for the adjacent walls and trim.
 I recommend taking a piece of trim in to your preferred paint store and have them color match it.
 I also like to color match to a few color swatches and get samples.
 Paint the samples on the back of a piece of the Ikea panel/ filler.
 Study these in your room at different times of day and in different lights to find a good color match.

 The overall width of the wall this is installed on is 12′-5 1/2″.
 The overall ceiling height is 8′-8″.
 The height of the cabinets (including the top trim) is 7′ 3 1/4″.